Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	return
 	end

-Note that either component does not have any volumetric source heat source and hence ``qvol=0`` for ``ifield .eq.
-2``.
+Note that either component does not have any volumetric source heat source and hence ``qvol=0`` for temperature field (``ifield.eq.2``).

 Initial conditions are specified in ``useric``.
-Similar values are assigned to both components and thus, the routine implementation is straightforward.
+Similar values are assigned to both components and, thus, the routine implementation is straightforward.
 Temperature is initalized to 1 for both components.

 .. code-block:: console